PringleMan/Utilities-Pack/GameData/TriggerTech/KSPAlternateResourcePanel/ReadMe-KSPAlternateResourcePanel.txt

 Licensed under Creative Commons Attribution-NonCommercial-Sharealike 3.0 Unported License.
 Visit the documentation site for more details and Attribution

 VERSION HISTORY
+Version 2.5.0.0        -    KSP Version: 0.24.2
+- Fixed issue where basic button position triggers hover (Issue #40)
+- Changed default button behaviour for new installs - now App Launcher button (Issue#39)
+- Added App Launcher Button Exclusivity as an option (Issue #41)
+- Added Window Movement Detection code and saving position after moves (Issue #42)
+- Updated and added icons for a nubmer of packs (Issue #27 and Issue #22)
+- Added option for replacing Stock Resources App (Issue #8)

+Note: Changing the button type when the AppLauncher is involved may require a scene change for everything to settle to the right state.
+There is a note in game when this is the case

+Version 2.4.3.0        -    KSP Version: 0.24.2
+- Compiled against 0.24 binaries
+- Mad Resource Display Mutually exclusive to other apps (Issue #37)

 Version 2.4.2.0        -    KSP Version: 0.24.0
-- Fixed issue caused by overzealous commenting syndrome in previous release (Fixes #36)
+- Fixed issue caused by overzealous commenting syndrome in previous release (Issue #36)
-- Changed AppLauncher Icon to be more visible (Fixes #35)
+- Changed AppLauncher Icon to be more visible (Issue #35)

 Version 2.4.1.0        -    KSP Version: 0.24.0
 - Fixed issue with AppLauncher button not displaying in MapView (Issue #32)